How to Protect Yourself in the Event of a Crash

 Check on Everyone in Your Car

 Once you are sure it is safe, thoroughly check yourself and your passengers for injuries.
 If anyone is in pain and something doesn’t feel right, especially in the head, neck, or back, do not risk it.
 Call an ambulance and seek immediate medical attention.
 Remain in place and wait for police or paramedics to arrive.
-They are trained how to move injured people without causing additional injury.
+They are trained on how to move injured people without causing additional injury.

 Check on Pedestrians and Other Car Occupants